CorneelDragon/Heuristics/README.md

 [Manager to create 70 roster with each algorithm](taskManager.py)

 #### Visualization
+I made a visual with an export to json:
 [translate folder of rosters to json](visual.py)
 [json with necessary data for visual](visuals/visual.json)
 [javascript to dynamically show data](visuals/roster.js)